 Community guidelines exist to support the healthy and open discussion that has always been a part of our culture.
 They help create an environment where we can come together as a community in pursuit of our shared mission and serve our users.
 Working at Google comes with tremendous responsibility.
 Billions of people rely on us every day for high-quality, reliable information.
-It’s critical that we honor that trust and uphold the integrity of our products and services.
+It’s critical that we honour that trust and uphold the integrity of our products and services.
 The following guidelines are official policy and apply when you’re communicating in the workplace.

 Here are some key things to remember as you communicate:

 - Be responsible.
 What you say and do matters.
-You’re responsible for your words and actions and you’ll be held accountable for them.
+You’re responsible for your words and actions, and you’ll be held accountable for them.

 - Be helpful.
 Your voice is your contribution – make it productive.

 - Be thoughtful.
 Your statements can be attributed to Google regardless of your intent, and you should be thoughtful about making statements that could cause others to make incorrect assumptions.

 1. When communicating, follow the three Google Values.

 Respect the user, respect the opportunity, respect each other.
 Our Values govern how we conduct ourselves in pursuit of our mission.
 We each need to own them personally; we all need to own them collectively.

 2. Do your part to keep Google a safe, productive and inclusive environment for everyone.